tigera-cs/quickstart-self-service/modules/connect-cluster-to-calico-cloud.md

 ## Apply Script to Kubernetes Cluster

 Copy the install script and paste the script in the Kubernetes cluster.
-The script will install and operator that will deploy the rest of the Calico Cloud components.
+The script will install an operator that will deploy the rest of the Calico Cloud components.

 ![apply-script.png](images/apply-script.png)